publiccodenet/about/activities/member-relations/index.md

 From 2020, each member has a regular membership contract.

 With regular membership, members become co-owners of the Foundation.
 This means members can vote in the general assembly and are responsible for and steer the Foundation’s operations, including priorities and annual budget for the organization.
 [Read more about Foundation governance].

+All members pay membership yearly dues.
+[See financial model].
+Failure to pay can result in termination of membership as stipulated in the [foundation bylaws].

+A mediation structure will be set up to handle any disputes that may arise between members and the Foundation or between individual members.

 ### Assumptions
 * Members will not incur obligations to the Foundation beyond paying dues and any other obligations stipulated in this contract.
 * The Foundation will not incur obligations to individual members by accepting membership dues, other than the governance process set out in the assocation bylaws.
 * This contract will be governed by Dutch law.
+* Member dues payment will not be through procurement or tendering procedures.
+* The procedures members use to pay their dues will differ based on local legal context -  for example, some could use a grant.